Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Photometric Analysis

 \item As the first step, we fit the $gri$-band images independently with the \ser{}$+$Sky model, allowing all parameters to vary freely, including the centroid of the galaxy.
 The flexible 2-D models aim to achieve a smooth residual model and facilitate improving the object mask.
 On the residual map, we detect all objects using \texttt{Photutils.segmentation} with a lower detection threshold (3 times the median value of the sky RMS map from the residual) and a minimum number of connected pixels of $8$.
 We display the final object mask in Figure \ref{fig:profile}.

 \item With a more complete object mask from the first round of fitting, we further quantify the uncertainties in our final results by performing a second round of fitting using the Markov Chain Monte Carlo (MCMC) algorithm, specifically the No-U-Turn Sampler (NUTS).
 Given the LSB and diffuse nature of Zangetsu, to improve the signal-to-noise ratio for the band where Zangetsu is faint, we constraint the morphological parameter including the center, axis ratio, position angle, \ser{} index, and effective radius to perform a joint fitting, but allow parameters of sky model in each band vary, since the sky background should be different between bands.
 We set Gaussian priors on each parameter, centered based on the initial fitting results.
 The priors are set to be wide enough to ensure the MCMC can effectively explore the parameter space.
-The MCMC is run for 5000 steps, with the first 200 steps discarded as burn-in and the remaining steps used for sampling the posterior distributions.
+The MCMC is run for 5000 steps, with the first 200 discarded as burn-in and the remaining used to sample the posterior distributions.
 We take the mean value for each distribution as our best-fit 2D \ser{} model, and adopt the 3$\sigma$ range of the posterior distribution as the corresponding uncertainties.
 The corner plot of the posterior distributions is shown in the Appendix \ref{app:corner}.
-Note that due to the low surface brightness nature of the object, the systematic uncertainties may be of the same order as, or even larger than, the statistical uncertainties reported here.
-We evaluate the impact of each processing step in \ref{app:sky}.
+Note that due to the low surface brightness nature of the object, the systematic uncertainties are the same order as, or even larger than, the statistical uncertainties reported here.
+We evaluate the impact of each processing step in Appendix \ref{app:sky}, and further perform an injection-recovery mock test to estimate the systematic error, as discussed in Appendix \ref{app:injection}.

 \item Finally, to create a less model-dependent representation of Zangetsu and compare it with the best-fit \ser{}$+$ Sky model, we adopt the central position, axis ratio, and position angle from the best-fit 2-D model as a fixed shape to extract the 1-D surface brightness profiles in all three bands.
 In Figure \ref{fig:profile}, we plot the 1-D surface brightness profiles.
 We also display the $g-r$ and $r-i$ color profiles based on the 1-D profiles.